Ivor Browne

-Ivor Browne is an Irish retired psychiatrist, author, former Chief Psychiatrist of the Eastern Health Board, and Professor emeritus of psychiatry at University College Dublin.
-He is best known for his theory of trauma as being at the root cause of many psychiatric diagnoses, as well as his early therapeutic use of psychedelics.
-He is also known for his opposition to traditional psychiatry, and his scepticism about psychiatric drugs.
+William Ivory "Ivor" Browne (18 March 1929 – 24 January 2024) was an Irish psychiatrist and author who was Chief Psychiatrist of the Eastern Health Board, and professor emeritus of psychiatry at University College Dublin.
+He was best known for his theory of trauma as being at the root cause of many psychiatric diagnoses, as well as his early therapeutic use of psychedelics.
+He was also known for his opposition to traditional psychiatry, and his scepticism about psychiatric drugs.
+Browne died on 24 January 2024, at the age of 94.

 Early life and education

-Ivor Browne was born in 1929 to a middle-class family from Sandycove, Dublin.
-He said that he was a dreamy, often miserable child.
+Ivor Browne was born on 18 March 1929, to a middle-class family from Sandycove, Dublin.
+He said that he was an often miserable child who was prone to daydreaming.
 He attended secondary school at Blackrock College, where he discovered jazz music, and began playing the trumpet.
 After Blackrock College, he went to a secretarial school, and gained admission to the Royal College of Surgeons.
 He said that his intention was to become a jazz musician and that he only took up medicine to please his parents.
-During his time in the college of surgeons, he had several bouts of tuberculosis, which diverted him from being a musician.
+During his time in the College of Surgeons, he had several bouts of tuberculosis, which diverted him from being a musician.